-Portugal will launch a tender on Thursday for the construction of a dozen power plants using biomass for a total of 100 megawatts, announced Tuesday a source close to the file quoted by the news agency Lusa .
+Portugal will launch a call for tenders on Thursday for the construction of a dozen power plants using biomass for a total of 100 megawatts, a source close to the file said on Tuesday, quoted by the Lusa press agency. .

-The production of electricity from organic matter of vegetable origin, the rate of which has been set at 1,05 euro megawatt-hours, will be limited to 10 megawatts per unit, it was said from the same source.
+The production of electricity from organic materials of plant origin, the price of which has been set at 1,05 euro megawatt-hour, will be limited to 10 megawatts per unit, the same source said.

 The objective of the Portuguese authorities is to produce in 2010, some 150 megawatts of electricity from biomass.

-With 58% of electricity produced from petroleum, it is one of the European Union states most dependent on fossil fuels and the most polluting.
+With 58% of electricity produced from oil, it is one of the European Union states that are the most dependent on fossil fuels and the most polluting.

-Indeed; given that the nuclear kWh, is one of the cheapest in the world and costs 2,8 c € / kWh ( calculations here), and on the other hand, the “green” wind kWh is bought back 5 to 8 c € the figure of 0,105 c € / kWh seems very ridiculous ...
+Indeed; given that the nuclear kWh, is one of the cheapest in the world and costs 2,8 c € / kWh ( calculations here), and on the other hand, the “green” wind kWh is bought back for 5 to 8 c € the figure of 0,105 c € / kWh seems ridiculous ...